drodmay1/Spotify_streaming_analysis/README.md

 ## **Overview**
 This project is a real-time streaming data pipeline built using Kafka, SQLite, and Streamlit to analyze Spotify music trends.
 It allows real-time tracking of streamed songs, sentiment analysis, and genre distribution, and displays interactive dashboards.
+Custom consumer `spotify_consumer` reads streamed music data, calculates sentiment scores, and stores the results in a SQLite database for real-time analysis and visualization.

 ## **Features**
 - **Kafka-based Streaming Pipeline**: Streams data from a Spotify dataset in real-time.